bjente/Art-project-2019-2020/README.md

 # Art-project-2019-2020
-This is the repository for our great artproject
+This is the repository for our great art project